 - Any income, savings, expenses, goals associated with the deceased are removed

 - Joint expenses are reduced by 15%

-The joint expense assumption is a global assumption that can be adjusted from the advisor portal under the Assumptions > Misc tab.
+The pre-retirement & retirement living expense adjustment setting is a global assumption that can be adjusted from the advisor portal under the Assumptions > Misc tab.

 Any insurance amount received will be assumed to be invested with the same proposed asset allocation as their other investment assets.

 The Summary tab allows you to compare the estimated protection need to current and proposed insurance coverage.

 The protection need is calculated as the amount of insurance that, if added to the surviving client's assets at the end of the first projection year, would ensure the surviving client does not run out of money before the end of the projection.